The Unparalleled Series

 Located in the enclave of Caulfield’s Golden Mile in Victoria, Howitt embodies the identity of contemporary design: clean symmetrical lines supported by structural building elements and an effortless integration of natural light.
 Distinct components of cedar, zinc and concrete champion the design for its inclusivity of geometric shapes amongst sequential white brick walls that accelerate the precision and architectural finesse only adding harmony to its purpose as a home.
 With the circular staircase its foundational element, the multi-level construct feels like a singular entity.
 A two-meter circular skylight hovers above the staircase exposing the sky, allowing light to enter and sweep across all levels before falling to the basement courtyard.

-Designed for a young family of five, the contemporary home on over 1200 square metres is equipped with a master suite and three children’s bedrooms, each containing their own ensuite and walk-in-closet.
-With the gym, steam room and cinema feeding into the basement courtyard, the functionally designed living areas are conducive to carefully crafted spacial zoning and make for easy transitions from one space to another.
+Architecturally designed for a young family of five, the contemporary home on over 1200 square metres is equipped with a master suite and three children’s bedrooms, each containing their own ensuite and walk-in-closet.
+With the architecture of gym, steam room and cinema feeding into the basement courtyard, the functionally designed living areas are conducive to carefully crafted spacial zoning and make for easy transitions from one space to another.
 Invaluable in fostering family interaction, Howitt’s breezeways allow family life to take over for the sense of freedom it invokes.
 The unprecedented light that emulates from the staircase creates fluidity throughout the home, ensuring that no space is compartmentalised as unused or forgotten.

 Aiding a transterior flow, Howitt took influence from Yuille, the modern family home that stood to transcend a Palm Springs vibe with its use of overhanging cantilevers and boundless introspective elements.
 For Howitt, the west facing site and flat topography is a point of distinction as it permits extended views of the encroaching terrain beyond both swimming pool and tennis court.
 Large sliding glass panels are receptive to warm and cool temperatures and create a space that is consistently malleable based on the family’s needs.
 The textured carpet and use of soft grey fabrics contrast the prevalence of thickened concrete walls while the cedar shelved carvings illustrate a sense of intimacy and warmth.